 It can come back to bite you.
 Believe me.

 In my previous leadership position, we had an executive who left badly.
 Someone suggested he had conspired with a competitor prior to leaving.
 So I had our HR department check the email servers.
 Sure enough, they found a mountain of evidence, and the discovery had negative consequences for him and, unfortunately, his family.

 6. Don’t Share Proprietary Information with Prospective Employers

 This should be obvious.
 It’s a simple matter of honesty.
 Company data, reports, contacts, and so on are assets of the company.

 Using them for your own benefit is no different than stealing physical property.
-And providing them to a prospective employer is worse than theft; it’s treason.
+And providing them to a prospective employer is theft.

 As an employer myself, I would instantly break off discussions with any prospective employee if they volunteered to give me information from their present employer.
 They may think they’re enticing me to hire them.
 What they are really doing is revealing that they have no moral compass whatsoever.
 These are not the kind of people I want infecting my corporate culture.

 Even if you don’t have an employment agreement with the confidentiality provision in it, act as though you do.
 No one wants a cheat, a tell-all, or a gossip.